labanskoller/hackeriet_blog/_posts/2017-04-04-shanghai-hackerspace.md

 ![tipa](/images/xinchejan/tipa.jpg)
 ![carte](/images/xinchejan/carte.jpg)

-Lanes of two stories buildings often feature delicate small backyards and public internal alleys, where local shops like local hairdressers and small workshops overlap with shared kitchens, kids play areas and old chaps playing cards, and where the boundaries between public and private are blurry.
+Lanes of two stories buildings often feature small backyards and public internal alleys, where local shops like local hairdressers and small workshops overlap with shared kitchens, kids play areas and old chaps playing cards, and where the boundaries between public and private are blurry.
 Just outside of the lilongs the roads are quiet,